sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/index.rst

 **File Formats**

   * Fire Insights supports various file formats and is able to infer the schema.
 These include ``CSV/TSV, Parquet, Avro, JSON, XML`` files.
   * Fire Insights also supports creating datasets from ``HIVE`` tables.
-This is not necessary because the Workflows HIVE Processors can be directly connected to specific HIVE tables (instead of creating a Dataset in Fire for them).
+This is not necessary because the Workflows HIVE Processors can be directly connected to specific HIVE tables (instead of creating a dataset in Fire for them).

 **Dataset Listing Page**

-When you open any application, all existing Datasets specific to the application are displayed in the Datasets tab.
+When you open any application, all existing datasets specific to the application are displayed in the Datasets tab.

  .. figure:: ../../../_assets/tutorials/dataset/1.PNG
    :alt: Dataset